manyi8634/manyi-design/docs/react/use-with-create-react-app.en-US.md

 title: Use in create-react-app
 ---

 [create-react-app](https://github.com/facebookincubator/create-react-app) is one of the best React application development tools.
-We are going to use `antd` within it and modify the webpack config for some customized needs.
+We are going to use `manyid` within it and modify the webpack config for some customized needs.

 ---